• Disease Overview

 Disease Overview

 Mowat-Wilson syndrome (MWS) is a rare genetic disorder that may be apparent at birth or later in childhood.
 MWS is characterized by intellectual disability, distinctive facial features and seizures.
 Other congenital anomalies occur in some individuals and can include a gastrointestinal disease known as Hirschsprung disease (40-50% of individuals) in which a narrowing of a portion of the colon is present, eye (ophthalmologic) defects, heart (cardiac) defects, kidney (renal) abnormalities, male genital abnormalities and short stature.
 Some affected individuals may not be recognized until childhood or adulthood, especially when Hirschsprung disease is not present.
-MWS is caused by an abnormality in the ZEB2 gene that is usually the result of a new genetic change (mutation) in the affected person.
+MWS is caused by a disease-causing variant in the ZEB2 gene that is usually not inherited from a parent.

 • Next section >